openethereum/fether/README.md

 yarn install
 ```

+### Build and run

-### Build this repo and run
+#### Build this repo and run

 ```bash
 yarn electron
 ```

-### Build binaries
+#### Build binaries

 ```bash
 yarn package
 ```

-### Run with live reload for development
+#### Run with live reload for development

 ```bash
 yarn start
 ```

-> Troubleshooting: If it hangs on a white screen in Electron even though it has compiled and has been syncing for a long time, then simply choose 'View > Reload' (CMD + R on macOS) from the Fether/Electron menu.
-If the Fether menu is not shown in the tray, then by clicking the Fether window and then holding down the ALT key to reveal it.

-> Developer Tools: Open developer tools automatically by running `DEBUG=true yarn start` when not in the production environment

-# Run without taskbar mode (no tray icon)
+### Run without taskbar mode (no tray icon)

 ```bash
 TASKBAR=false yarn start
 ```

-# Production
+> Troubleshooting: If it hangs on a white screen in Electron even though it has compiled and has been syncing for a long time, then simply choose 'View > Reload' (CMD + R on Mac, CTRL + R on Linux/Windows) from the Fether/Electron menu.

+> Developer Tools: Open developer tools automatically by running `DEBUG=true yarn start` when not in the production environment.

 ## Build binaries for production